SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 I pressed my forehead against the train window and watched the landscape roll by.
 Mountains and plains and rivers whose names I did not know.
 America.
 This vast, beautiful, terrible country had swallowed my people whole.

 Somewhere in my chest, in the place I kept locked and silent, I felt something stir.
 Not quite anger.
 Not quite grief.
-Something older and harder and more patient than either.
+Something older, harder, and more patient than either.

 I did not have a name for it yet.
 But I would carry it with me to Carlisle, and to Kansas, and to every place I went afterward.
 I would carry it for the rest of my life.